3.1.

 Frantic Frenzy damage reduced by 8%

-This is a modest aura buff to improve performance in all areas, with a slight
+This was a modest aura buff to improve performance in all areas, with a slight

 reduction in AoE burst potential – though